 The cost for individuals, per 50-minute session, is £60.

-My fee for working with young people is £60 per 50-minute session, with additional support/reports at extra cost.
+My fee for working with young people is £60 per 50-minute session.

 Please feel free to contact me to discuss any questions, queries or arrange a session.